thsaravana/jacoco-android-playground/README.md

   build type, run `./gradlew prodNormalDebugCoverage`
 - The `math` and `text` modules has only buildTypes, and so to get the coverage, run `./gradlew debugCoverage`.
-- You could run the `.gradlew coverAllVariants` to generate code coverage reports for all variants supported in the app.
+- You could run the `./gradlew coverAllVariants` to generate code coverage reports for all variants supported in the app.

 ### Running Code Coverage for entire project